Mini Bio (1)

 Colm Hogan is a Toronto based writer, director, producer and editor.

-Born in Montreal to Irish Catholic immigrant parents, Colm moved with his family to Toronto at the age of 11 during the Bill 101 crisis.
-He moved back to Montreal shortly after graduating from high school to attend Concordia University for liberal arts studies before dropping out halfway through his first year.
+Born in Montreal to Irish Catholic immigrant parents, Colm moved with his family to Toronto at the age of 11 in the aftermath of the Bill 101 crisis (1985).
+He moved back to Montreal shortly after graduating from high school to attend Concordia University for liberal arts studies (1994) before dropping out halfway through his first year.
 Back in Toronto, broke and living on social assistance, he enrolled in a "work through welfare" program which introduced him to the art world.
 He began working at a series of notable artist run galleries including YYZ Artists' Outlet and Mercer Union.
 Shortly thereafter, he trained as a graphic artist at the International Academy of Design and Technology (1999).

 Having taken a night course in multimedia offered through Ryerson University (2001), Colm was introduced to the basics of videography and editing.
 In 2008, after visiting his brother in Kenya for a wedding and learning about the nearby community of Kibera, he made the decision to return in order to shoot his first documentary.

 Matatu Express (2010) told the story of young artists and entrepreneurs rebuilding their community after experiencing the horrors of post election violence.
 It made its debut at the National Film Board for Toronto's NXNE festival.
 It was also subsequently screened at the Kenya International Film Festival in Nairobi.

 During his late teens and early 20s, Colm was an active participant in Toronto's notorious early house music and techno scene, regularly attending warehouse, rave and club events (1993 - 2000).
 This experience would draw him to investigate global underground music culture and its influence and development within Toronto for two decades, beginning in 2001.
 The culmination of subsequent research, video interviews, unearthed archival footage, photographs and flyers resulted in two films.